 Inspired by the simple and efficient construction techniques used for large machines such as diggers where complex shapes are created by assembling several more simple steel elements and by welding them together in such a way that it looks as if it were one piece.

-The table can have different personalities and functionalities since the legs can be attached to the table top in different positions.
-When the legs are very tight together and close to the centre, it is more a dining table.
-While when the legs are spread apart and placed closed to the sides, it transforms itself more into a desk where the manager can easily glide from one side to the other on his armchair.
+The table can have different personalities and functionalities since the legs can be attached to the tabletop in different positions.
+When the legs are very tight together and close to the center, it is more a dining table.
+While when the legs are spread apart and placed closed to the sides, it transforms itself more into a desk where the manager can easily glide from one side to the other in his armchair.

-In a way, because of its simplified construction technique, this table is some kind of “new minimalisms” but a minimalism with a strong personality, so not a formal minimalism.
-A work on a reduced use of materials and a limited transformation process.
+In a way, because of its simplified construction technique, this table is some kind of “new minimalism” but minimalism with a strong personality, so not formal minimalism.
+A work on reduced use of materials and a limited transformation process.